korpsvart/TabMaker/readme.md

 ### pickBoundedVoicingSequence

 This function tries to find the best sequence of voicings, based on the following criteria:
-- the least distance (the output of the function "computeDistance"), to prioritize voicing sequences with the highest number of played notes whenever possible;
+- the least distance (the output of the function "computeDistance"), to prioritize common tones and easier transitions between voicings;
 - the highest number of tritone resolutions (a tritone resolution is present if there is a sequence of two intervals, between two consecutive voicings, played on the same strings where a diminished fifth is followed by a major third/perfect fourth, or an augmented fourth is followed by a perfect fith/minor sixth).

 To improve performance, the "recursiveDepth" variable is employed: it decides how long is the sequence of chords to consider when building the best voicing sequence.
 For example, if the recursiveDepth is four, there is a "sliding window" of four chords which is considered to create the sequence.
 Chords which come after this window are not kept into account (otherwise the algorithm would be extremely slow).
 However, the last chord before the window is always considered (except for the first one), in order to avoid "ugly" changes at the boundaries between two analysis windows.